JazzMaster/LazGFX/README.md

 Check SDL depends for multimedia.
 (I cant control those..SDL links into them as seperate projects.)

+Error 2 is File not Found
-Error 216 is usually an "out of bounds" caused by "Alloc and not Free" errors
+Error 216 is usually an "out of bounds" caused by "Alloc and not Free" POINTER errors

 AKA:

 		You are doing something in a loop that continuously allocates (surface) ram but doesnt free it.
 		-or some pointer was dereferenced (emptied) twice.

 Could be also that you need to recompile Lazarus(point variance I call it-version mismatch) or build some or all of the LCL subcomponents.
 THAT- I CANT help you with.

 LibVLC expansion is planned but I will have to check the sources for viability.
 LibFFmpeg is also available.

 Q: No comprende?

 A: Libtool.
 (Problema.)